 Lunch prices depend on the federal funding that the program receives.
-Lunch for K-6 is \$2.80 and \$4.30 for adults.
+Lunch for 7-12 lunch is \$2.80 for students and \$4.30 for adults.

 Payment for Meals

 Students are encouraged to pay for meals several weeks in advance.
 Payment should be made to the bookkeeper in the office.